ibm-cloud-docs/account/account_faq.md

 You can transfer ownership of individual resources within your account to someone else by using the `ibmcloud catalog` command.
 To learn more, see [Transferring ownership of a private resource](/docs/account?topic=account-include#owners).

-Transferring ownership of your entire account requires additional help from support.
-To get help, [contact support](/docs/get-support?topic=get-support-getting-customer-support).
+To transfer ownership of your entire account, update your [company profile](https://{DomainName}/account/company-profile).
+For more information, see [Transferring ownership of your account](/docs/account?topic=account-transfer).

 ## Does {{site.data.keyword.Bluemix_notm}} support batch registration of users?
 {: #batch-registration}